 "To put the fountain in operation water is poured into the dish or basin until the lower reservoir is filed and the opening is covered.
 The cisterns are then turned on their axis of motion, so as to place the filled one at the top and the water will flow to a level in the jet pipe and be forced up to the nozzle from which is falls back into the basin and drains down into the lower cistern.
 When the water has flowed through, a reversal of the resolving cisterns will cause it to start again."

-In the following year, he patented the fountains in the U.S. receiving Patent No. 111,697 on February 7, 1871.
-The text and the illustrations of the American patent are identical to the London one and does not mention glass for the globes.
+He then patented the fountain in the U.S. receiving Patent No. 111,697 on February 7, 1871.
+The text and the illustrations of the American patent are identical to the London one.
 HERON'S FOUNTAIN

 Heron of Alexandria in his Pneumatics of about AD 62 described the water-fountain which operated with air pressure and this was illustrated with drawings in several 19th century encyclopedias.

-Heron's fountain is a hydraulic machine invented by the 1st century AD inventor, mathematician, and physicist Heron, also known as Heron of Alexandria.
+Heron's fountain is a hydraulic machine invented by the 1st century AD inventor, mathematician, and physicist.
+Also known as Heron of Alexandria.
 Heron studied the pressure of air and steam, described the first steam engine, built toys that would spurt water, and a fountain.
 Various versions of Heron's fountain are used today in physics classes as a demonstration of principles of hydraulics and pneumatics.
 Illustration from Knight's American Mechanical Dictionary (Boston: Houghton, Osgood & Co., 1880, p.
 910), showing the principle of the fountain's operation as first described by the ancient mathematician and engineer Heron of Alexandria (c.10-70 AD)